-Over the last 9 years, District staff reduced the treatment plant's power consumption by 40%.
+District staff has significantly reduced the treatment plant's power consumption.
+The Board recognized that staff had implemented several power saving measures and therefor reduced the size of the treatment plant's photovoltaic system.
+The system was sized to produce 82% of the treatment plant's power needs.
+The power consumption of the District's new state of the art Recycled Water Plant was not included in the sizing of the treatment plant photovoltaic system.
+However, further plant power optimization measures have resulted in the export of power to the grid.
+In 2015, the District received \$22,887 from Marin Clean Energy for the District's export of power to the grid from the reclamation area (phase I) and treatment plant (phase II) photovoltaic systems.
 The District is replacing the treatment plants mercury vapor plant lighting with LED light fixtures that are 40% more efficient and reduce light pollution.
 Several plant improvement projects, such as the grit system upgrade, will reduce power consumption significantly.
 The cogeneration/vehicle biogas facility project will increase the use of biogas which would otherwise be wasted.
-During project design and equipment replacement, staff seeks opportunities to install more energy efficient equipment.
+During project design and equipment replacement, staff will seek opportunities to install more energy efficient equipment.
 These reduce our impact on natural resources.